Tufin/oasdiff/README.md

   -base string
     	path of original OpenAPI spec in YAML or JSON format -breaking-only
-      display breaking changes only (deprecated, use check-breaking instead) -check-breaking
+    	display breaking changes only
+  -check-breaking
     	check diff for breaking changes with breaking changes checks -composed
     	work in 'composed' mode, compare paths in all specs in the base and revision directories.
-In such mode the base and the revision parameters could be Globs instead of files
+In such mode the base and the revision parameters could be Globs instead of files.
+Allows reading specs only from files, not from remote URLs
   -deprecation-days int
-    	minimal number of days required between deprecating a resource and removing it without being considered 'breaking' -exclude-description
+    	minimal number of days required between deprecating a resource and removing it without being considered 'breaking' -err-ignore string
+    	the filename for check breaking ignore file for warnings -exclude-description
     	ignore changes to descriptions
   -exclude-examples